graemeniedermayer/stable-diffusion-webui-normalmap-script/README.md

 For the fifth model, res101, see [AdelaiDepth/LeReS](https://github.com/aim-uofa/AdelaiDepth/tree/main/LeReS) for more info.
 It can only compute on GPU at this time.
 The res101 model appears to sometimes create inverted normal maps so pay attention to whether greens are nearer to the top of rounded objects.

+For calculated the depthmap there are five models available from the `Model` dropdown, the first four : dpt_large, dpt_hybrid, midas_v21_small, and midas_v21.
+See the [MiDaS](https://github.com/isl-org/MiDaS) repository for more info.

 Net size can be set with `net width` and `net height`, or will be the same as the input image when `Match input size` is enabled.
 There is a trade-off between structural consistency and high-frequency details with respect to net size (see [observations](https://github.com/compphoto/BoostingMonocularDepth#observations)).
 Large maps will also need lots of VRAM.

 `Boost` will enable multi-resolution merging as implemented by [BoostingMonocularDepth](https://github.com/compphoto/BoostingMonocularDepth) and will significantly improve the results.
 Mitigating the observations mentioned above.
 Net size is ignored when enabled.
 Best results with res101.